AxionCompany/functions/README.md

 ## Frontend Usage

-Oxian functions will assume that front-end modules are React components, and will automatically render them in the browser.
+Oxian.js will assume that front-end modules are React components, and will automatically render them in the browser.
 Any files with the .jsx or .tsx extension will be considered as React components.

 ### Example: Basic React Component